Royal Darwin Hospital facility information

 You can deliver your baby in one of the following locations.

-You will find the delivery suite on the sixth floor of Royal Darwin Hospital.
+You will find the delivery suite on the sixth floor of the Royal Darwin Hospital.
 It has six birth rooms, showers, toilets and two baths.

 Darwin birth centre